HiPerCoRe/KTT/documentation/ktt_api.md

 * `void enableArgumentPrinting(const size_t argumentId, const std::string& filePath, const ArgumentPrintCondition& argumentPrintCondition)`:
 Enables printing of specified output argument to specified file.
-It is possible to specify to only print result arguments for kernel configurations that did not successfully pass the validation.
+It is possible to specify whether to print only valid, invalid or all arguments.
 It is not recommended to enable argument printing for very large arguments.

 Kernel tuning methods